charmed-hpc/.github/pull_request_template.md

 ## Summary of changes

 [//]: # (Please summarize your commits here.
-For any complex or contentious changes, please provide justifications.)
+For any complex or contentious changes, please also provide justifications.)

 #### Related Issues, PRs, and Discussions

 [//]: # (Please link to related issues, pull requests, and discussions here.
-If there are no related issues, PRs, or discussions, please provide a justification for the PR.)
+If your PR has no related issues, PRs, or discussions, please provide a justification for this PR here instead.)

 ## Docs

 * [ ] I have created a pull request to add or update relevant documentation in [charmed-hpc/docs](https://github.com/charmed-hpc/docs) or another documentation location.

+[//]: # (If documentation has been updated or added in a location other than charmed-hpc/docs, please note the location here.)

 Or: